 Year 3 embarked on their first school camp on Wednesday 30 October 2019.
-With much excitement and anticipation, the students met at Sara Carrigan Gate ready to board the busses bound for Tyalgum Ridge Retreat.
+With much excitement and anticipation, the students met at Sara Carrigan Gate ready to board the buses bound for Tyalgum Ridge Retreat.

 Our day began at 7.15am and we arrived at Tyalgum by 10.00am, NSW time.
 We were met by the friendly staff of Tyalgum Ridge Retreat who provided a healthy snack before we set off on our first activity.
 The skies were clear and the fresh air filled our lungs as we headed out in our groups to the flying fox, archery/low ropes, group initiative and waterfall walk.
 Other activities that were to follow on the camp were canoeing, camping skills and visiting the baby goats which were born only four weeks ago.

 On our first night, we were visited by the very talented Fauna Fetchers, Bridget and Sophie, who brought their collection of rescued reptiles.
 We all had an opportunity to hold or pet a lizard or snake.
 Some of us were open-minded and demonstrated the learner profile of being a risk taker to hold the variety of friendly reptiles.

 The second day was the busiest.
 We commenced six-hours of activities starting at 8.30am (NSW time) with morning tea, lunch and afternoon tea in between.
 By 4.00pm, we were exhausted but not too tired to have free time and practise our performances for the talent show!